 Getting my Movement-Mojo back As a child I loved moving freely in nature and remember feeling energised, joyful and connected when twirling barefoot outdoors.
 At secondary school I was introduced to ballroom lessons and felt alive and happy when on the dance floor.
 By the time I completed my A-levels I had grown critical of my body and did not consider a career in movement.
 Longing to be free, I studied foreign languages, left my native Germany to live in Paris and London, and worked in various linguistic roles.

 For a decade I hardly moved and did not listen to my body.
 My divorce was the catalyst for a radical questioning of the status quo.
 I felt drawn to healing and transformation, trained in Homeopathy and travelled to the US, Canada, Australia and China for Personal Development.
 In 2004 I first experienced holistic movement with the Nia Technique and it resonated deeply.
 In 2009 I completed my training as a Nia teacher and have been teaching classes and facilitating holistic movement events since.
 Further movement exploration and education followed including: Dancing for Birth, Five Rhythms, Ecstatic Dance, Biodanza, Tamalpa Life-Art Process, Movement Medicine and Continuum Movement.
 In 2016 I completed the Nia Black Belt Training.
 In 2018 I attended trainings in “Nutritious Movement” (based on Katy Bowman’s groundbreaking work in the Biomechanics of Movement) and the “MovNat Technique” developed by Natural Movement pioneer Erwan Le Corre.
 I continue to learn and grow my awareness of intentional movement to express and expand joy, life-force and connection.

-From dormant to rampant Biophilia 🙂 – Rediscovering NATURE My father is a geography teacher, keen environmentalist and fishing expert.
-As children we would go on geological excursions to find rare fossils, pick mushrooms in the forest, go fishing and swim in local lakes.
-My mother, a maths teacher, would bring home injured wild animals and heal them with home-made tinctures made of Arnica and other herbs.
+From dormant to rampant Biophilia 🙂 – Rediscovering NATURE My father is a Geography teacher, environmentalist and fishing expert.
+As children we hunted for fossils, went fishing and swam in local lakes.
+My mother, a Maths teacher, brought home injured wild animals and healed them with home-made tinctures from Arnica, Calendula and other herbs.
 Our house was surrounded by forest and we were allowed to roam freely.